morrownr/88x2bu-20210702/docs/Monitor_Mode.md

 are available as the in-kernel drivers work in the textbook, standards compliant manner.

-Please submit corrects or additions via Issues.
+Please submit corrections or additions via Issues.

 Monitor mode, or RFMON (Radio Frequency MONitor) mode, allows a computer with a wireless network interface controller (WNIC) to monitor all